HP moves annual meeting online-only as CEO face time fades

-BOSTON Hewlett-Packard Co will become the largest company to hold an online-only annual shareholder meeting this March, joining a trend toward virtual conferences that some activists worry keeps CEOs off the hotseat.
+BOSTON Hewlett-Packard Co will become the largest company to hold an online-only annual shareholder meeting this March, joining a trend towards virtual conferences that some activists worry keeps CEOs off the hotseat.

 The Silicon Valley technology giant announced in a Feb.
 2 securities filing that its March 18 shareholder meeting will be online only, a move that follows in the footsteps of dozens of other companies including Sprint Corp and Martha Stewart Living Omnimedia Inc.